codio/site/source/docs/getting-started.html.markdown

 Signup from the signup link at the top of the page at [Codio.com](http://codio.com) or by going to [http://codio.com/p/signup](http://codio.com/p/signup).

 You can sign in with Codio, GitHub or BitBucket.
-If you signin with GitHub or BitBucket, your account will be associated with that account from that point on.
+If you sign in with GitHub or BitBucket, your account will be associated with that account from that point on.

 You can also associate your account with a GitHub or BitBucket account from the Codio->Account menu item.